 Somehow Anna was among the fifty-seven survivors.

-They had been picked up by the ship they had hit.
+She and the others had been picked up by boats sent out by the ship they had hit.
 Poor Anna.
 Her little girls were her life and now they were gone.
 How could she possibly go on without them?
 She tried throwing herself overboard to be with them but was stopped by other survivors.
 Grief threatened to swallow her sanity as she and the others were taken to Wales.
 However, as reality set in she knew her girls were not lost to her, but merely separated for a time.
 When they arrived in Wales she sent a telegram to her husband.

 “Saved Alone.
 What shall I do?”